kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *impersonal environment*

 ### LOW MORALE
-> Organization's culture is perceived as full of negativity and indifference.
-Many of the employees are not motivated to do their best.
-Passive attitudes are common.
+> Organization’s culture is perceived as negative and indifferent.
+Employees are  unengaged and unmotivated to perform their best.

 __Exemplary statements reported by employees:__